OUR AIM

 We want to support work that seeks to advance justice by doing one or more of the following:

-*For more details about what we mean by ‘justice’ and ‘systems’, please see the FAQs section by clicking here.
+*For environmental organisations, this can include involving communities in creating change, as long as the work has justice at its heart.
+For more details about what we mean by ‘justice’ and ‘systems’, including environmental justice, please see the FAQs section.

 WHAT OUR GRANTS CAN BE USED FOR